Traveling and Moving

 I moved.
 What should I do?

-When you move, you can update your address with the U.S. government if you want to pursue your immigration case.
+The government says asylum seekers have to update their address with the government when they move.
+If you want to continue with your asylum case and receive documents by mail, it is important to update your address.
 That way, the government will have your correct address and can send you important documents in the mail such as hearing or interview notices, or your work permit card.

 Each immigration agency has a separate process for updating your address.